Hip Disengagements aka Bad Horse Circles

 First let's look at the easy one.
 Say your horse is looking at the kitty and going sideways.
 The best thing to do is ignore the kitty and keep telling your horse whatever it was he was suppose to be doing.
 It will probably go something like this-look forward, use the inside leg and both reins to keep his body straight.
 Look up and go.
 I think if you take your horse over to see the kitty it will just acknowledge the fact that it is something to be concerned about.
 Horses that spook are simply not listening.
 Focus on what he is suppose to be doing, be proactive.

 But, suppose your horse jumps sideways and tries to run from the kitty.
 You lose your balance, can't breathe, feel out of control and you want this behavior to stop immediately.
-Then you want to turn your horse and disengage his hip.
+Then you want to slide your hand down the rein, bring your horse's head towards your knee and turn your horse into a small circle.
+It is important that the front feet continue forward as the inside back foot is stepping under the horse.
 Sometimes you have to go around a few times, 6 is a magic number.

 On the ground and in the saddle if you do these disengagements properly, your horse will lick and chew, lower his head and sincerely appreciate the leadership and boundaries you have given him.
 Remember hip disengagements are first taught on the ground and then in the saddle during calm quiet times when the horse is listening and learning.
-Then you can pull it out of your bag of tricks when you need it.
-You will both be happier.
+Practice, practice, practice !!!